 Production moves to Slagelse, outside of Copenhagen, and an international sales organisation is established.

 A new version of the Simplex, dubbed the S-330, is introduced as a combi-machine (letterpress and screen), capable of producing highly sophisticated labels.

-Nilpeter launches its very first flexo press, the Rotolabel F-200.
+Nilpeter launches its very first full rotary flexo press, the Rotolabel F-200.
 It becomes a milestone in the development of flexo presses and continues to form the basis of flexo rotary printing presses today.

 A letterpress Rotolabel B-200 is introduced – now the same paper size, dies and tools can be used in both this and the S-330.

-In 1981, Nilpeter's Managing Director A. Eriksen passes away.
+In 1981, Nilpeter's 2nd generation Managing Director A. Eriksen passes away.
 His son, Lars Eriksen, takes over the leadership of the company.

 Nilpeter’s new manufacturing plant is built.
 It quickly becomes famous for its innovative design – no interior walls in the manufacturing hall and no closed doors or offices.